-6.6 Radicalisation.
+6.7 Radicalisation.

-If you believe someone is in danger of being exploited or becoming radicalised, use your organisation's own safeguarding and duty of care procedures in the first instance to raise your concerns.
-Channel can then become involved if necessary.
+When you believe someone is in danger of being exploited or becoming radicalised, use your organisation's own safeguarding and duty of care procedures in the first instance to raise your concerns.
+Channel can then become involved when necessary.